mmdreza-ghorbani/teltonika-gps-collector/README.md

 To request the last known position from the device, use Teltonika FMB remote commands via SMS, GPRS, or FOTA Web — not currently implemented in this service.

 License
 MIT License.
-See LICENSE.

-yaml
-Copy code

 ---

-Do you want me to also include a **sample hex dump of a raw AVL packet** (from your logs) in this README so dev
+Do you want me to also include a **sample hex dump of a raw AVL packet** (from your logs) in this README